zahkiera/zahkieraportfolio/README.md

-# Welcom to my Portfolio
+# Welcome to my Portfolio

 You can access the website at https://zahkiera.vercel.app.
 My linkedin is https://linkedin.com/in/zahkiera